 Travel Risks for International Travelers in Suriname

 By and large, Sao Tome and Principe is a safe place to be.
-Occasional criminal activities do occur, though – and it wouldn’t hurt to exercise some basic caution.
+Be wary of these situations though:

 Don’t take photographs of the Presidential Palace, any other government building, or the army.
 Your camera would be confiscated and you might face charges, as well.

 The country lies in a malarial zone.
 Carry insect repellent with you wherever you go.
 At dawn and dusk, wear full-sleeved clothes to prevent mosquito bites.